knope-dev/knope/docs/src/default_workflows.md

 ### Additional Options

 1. `--dry-run` will run the workflow without modifying any files or interacting with the remote.
 Instead, all the steps that _would_ happen will be printed to the screen so you can verify what will happen.
-2. `--prerelease-label` will tell `knope` to create a prerelease with a given label.
-For example, `knope release --prerelease-label rc` will create a release with the _next_ calculated version (as if you had run `knope release`), but with the `-rc.0` suffix (or `rc.1`, `rc.2`, etc. if you have already created a release with that label).

 [conventional commits]: https://www.conventionalcommits.org/en/v1.0.0/
 [semantic version]: https://semver.org